Norwegian Forest Cat

 Hypertrophic Cardiomyopathy is a terminal condition where the heart muscle enlarges and thickens progressively over time.
 It can be a cause of sudden death, and symptoms may be mild or nonexistent.
 The disease is caused by mutations in several genes and passed down to offspring by autosomal dominant inheritance.
 Any cat regardless of breed can be afflicted with the disease.
 Further HCM resources are available here.

-Please Note: We are not accepting DNA test results at this time; there is currently no approved DNA test for HCM in Norwegian Forest Cats.
+Please Note: We are not accepting DNA/genetic test results at this time; there is currently no approved DNA test for HCM in Norwegian Forest Cats.
 Only ultrasound results are posted on this site.

 Page 6 Results -- Updated 07/16/08